NikiforWolodkin/public-transit-app/TransitApplication/ApplicationExceptionInfrastructure/Docs/Readme.md

 To install this package, use the following command in the Package Manager Console:

 ```
-Install-Package TransitApplication
+NuGet\Install-Package TransitApplication -Version 1.0.1
 ```

-To use the custom exceptions, simply add a reference to the `TransitApplication.Exceptions` namespace and throw the appropriate exception when needed.
+To use the custom exceptions, simply add a reference to the `TransitApplication.HttpExceptions` namespace and throw the appropriate exception when needed.

 To use this package, add the following line to your `Program.cs` file, before the `app.Run();` line: